SugarcaneDefender/z-waif/README.md

 ## Install & Links
 Here is [some documentation](https://docs.google.com/document/d/1qzY09kcwfbZTaoJoQZDAWv282z88jeUCadivLnKDXCo/edit?usp=sharing) that you can look at.
 It will show you how to install, how to use the program, and what options you have.
 Please also take a look at the [Youtube videos for the install](https://www.youtube.com/playlist?list=PLH4bHuriW70RCl-2qHbSda8LHpuN8vvZZ).

-If you need help / assistance, feel free to email me for this project at zwaif77@gmail.com
+If you need help / assistance, please submit a GitHub issue, or feel free to email me for this project at zwaif77@gmail.com

 ## Diaspora
 #### The Original: